ArnoldDP/OStim-Community-Modlist/README.md

 </details>
 <details>
-  <summary>Root Builder</summary>
+  <summary>Root Builder, ENB and ReShade</summary>

  ### Root builder

  This is a MO2 plugin that I use to manage things like ENBs, ReShade, and SKSE.

- Chooey has made an amazing four minute guide on what it is and how to use it.
+ Chooey has made an amazing five minute guide on what it is and how to use it.

  https://youtu.be/m3QjdslU_6w?si=dykjTXWlBI-KmH8G&t=108

+ If you need extra help doing any of this, feel free to stop by [Changes and Additions](https://discord.com/channels/1115971083624001606/1177489969711943700).
+Either myself or one of my extremely helpful community members will assist you.

+ ### ENB

+ By default, the list uses a custom ENB preset based on Silent Horizons 2 by KitsuuneNivis.
+It was made specifically so that I could use the Aequinoctium + Skyrim is Luminous lighting combo with the CS - Low profile without having extra weather/interior lighting mods set up.
+If you would like to change out the weather/interior lighting mods you will neeed to disable Aequinoctium, SiL, SiL Enhanced, Mists of Tamriel, and anal ENB before installing anything else.

+ ### ReShade

+ By default, ReShade is only enabled on the CS - Low profile.
+There is one (very simple) preset included, but you can easily create your own presets with the plethora of shaders or install other presets if you'd like.

  </details>